Getting Started

 - [ ] Type exports in appropriate index files

 With your instruction architecture in place, you need a way to enforce domain boundaries and prevent AI agents from overstepping their expertise.
-Chat modes solve this by creating professional boundaries similar to real-world licensing—architects plan but don’t build, engineers execute but don’t set strategy.
+Custom Agents solve this by creating professional boundaries similar to real-world licensing—architects plan but don’t build, engineers execute but don’t set strategy.

 ✅ Quick Actions:

-• Define domain-specific custom chat modes with MCP tool boundaries
+• Define domain-specific custom agents with MCP tool boundaries

 • Encapsulate tech stack knowledge and guidelines per mode